pond/dnd/party_ripa/journals/campaign_7/act_2/part_1.md

-## Outlands day 1 - when we meet again
+## Outlands day 1
+### Meeting again

-### Initiative rolls
+Initiative rolls for narrative:

 * Penny 23
 * Francesc 22
 * Arturo 15
 * Thorin 14

-### Penny

-Penny sees a wide expanse of landscape, a plain; soft clouds; distant trees.
+Penny wanders the Outlands, but not without purpose.
+She sees a wide expanse of landscape, a plain; soft clouds; distant trees.
 Penny has been guided by the term "Spireward" - towards the hub, where Sigil can be reached.
 Rimward is circumferential.
 Penny has been headed Spireward for a while.
 It seems closer now but it's been a long time, and not as much closer as she'd hope!
 The floating torus of Sigil is clearer though, lit by the sort-of-day light, but mostly invisible in the sort-of-night.

 On very clear days, she can almost make out - very faintly above - the "other world" in the sky.
 At other times, it seems more like her imagination.